 Many people with carpal tunnel syndrome, wrist tendonitis or repetitive strain injury suffer with hand pain.
-They often say that they’ve tried using ice or heat to relieve the pain but also say that one (or the other) works better.
+They often say, "I've tried using ice or heat to relieve my hand pain" but also say that one (or the other) works better.
 The reason is that people frequently apply the wrong therapy to their condition.
-Like medicines, these therapies are only for certain conditions, and applying an inappropriate therapy probably will achieve nothing.
+Like medicines, ice or heat are only for certain conditions, and applying an inappropriate therapy probably will achieve nothing.

 It’s important to recognize that ice and heat are not cures, but simply aids in allowing the body to heal itself.
 To understand when you should use ice versus heat, you must first understand the difference between acute versus chronic injury.